lu-zero/supybot-bz/README.md

 * Notifies IRC channel about new bugs and bug status changes
 * Reports info on bugs for selected products mentioned in IRC conversations.
-* Disply status for given bugs.
+* Display status for given bugs.
 * Highly configurable.

 Bugzilla instances typically handles vast amount of bugs.
 This plugin has